Reporting and measurement

 - Generating ideas, thinking about improvements, what could happen

 In North East London, a clinical template was developed by the clinical effectiveness group for use in the GP IT systems (EMIS and SystemOne) and the same terms are used in case management systems such as Elemental and Joy.
+See a detailed case study for this project here.

 This was developed in partnership with social prescribing teams and primary care and continues to be improved as people use it and feedback.